-- Necromancy: The Scorn have resurrected themselves multiple times through the use of Dark Ether, which was extracted from Fikrul after his own resurrection by Riven through Uldern's wish.
+- Necromancer: The Scorn have resurrected themselves multiple times through the use of Dark Ether, which was extracted from Fikrul after his own resurrection by Riven through Uldren's wish.
 It appears to do nothing visible to the living, but when exposed to Eliksni corpses it corrupts them into the Scorn, even removing their dependence on Ether.

 - Ninja Pirate Zombie Robot: A cult of alien cyborg Space Pirates who have adopted necromancy to create an undead army.

 - The Social Darwinist: A whole faction of them, with an unhealthy dose of Straw Nihilist mixed in.
 The Scorn despise how the Fallen cling to their old ways and believe they all should have been wiped out in the Whirlwind in order to be 'reborn'.
 Since the Darkness couldn't finish the job, they'll step in to do it instead.

 - We Have Reserves: The Scorn make their army out of the dead.
 Every Fallen they kill is turned into one of their mad "children", which they resurrect again and again.Fikrul: "Kill a Fallen, I claim it as Scorn.
 Kill a Scorn, I raise ten more!"

 The Scorned Barons

 - Aliens Speaking English: The only Barons who don't have English banter with you are the Rider, the Hangman and the Mindbender, though the latter two are excused due to their insanity.
 The rest of the Barons do taunt you, albeit mostly in barely coherent English given it's implied repeated resurrections is messing with their minds.